SCMI Comms Partition

 Partition source files:

-: Hardware abstraction layer that must be implemented by the platform to support the SCMI Comms partition.scmi_protocol.h
+scmi_comms.c: Implements the core SCMI message handling.scmi_comms.h: Common definitions used within the partition.scmi_hal.h: Hardware abstraction layer that must be implemented by the platform to support the SCMI Comms partition.

 Build options for out of tree build

-: To build the SCMI Comms secure partition its value should beON
+TFM_PARTITION_SCMI_COMMS: To build the SCMI Comms secure partition its value should beON.
+By default, it is switchedOFF.TFM_EXTRA_MANIFEST_LIST_FILES:<tf-m-extras-repo>/partitions/scmi/scmi_comms_manifest_list.yamlTFM_EXTRA_PARTITION_PATHS:<tf-m-extras-repo>/partitions/scmi

 Platform porting